 Another important piece of the email copy puzzle, particularly when sending to new contacts, is introductory text.
 Include a snippet discussing your company and your email marketing intentions.
 This will serve as context for your human readers, but also for the email server.
 Google, for example, actually “reads” through all emails.
 If there’s some text laying out who you are, Google is more likely to push that email through to inboxes.
 Don’t get caught up tooting your own horn, but don’t miss your chance to position your company either.
 Google does value this type of transparency.

-Safeguard your long-term outbound marketing success by avoiding these three common email engagement snags.
+Safeguard your long-term outbound marketing success by implementing these three proven strategies for boosting email performance.